Omar76901/Omar76901/README.md

 > Passionate about **astrophysics**, **nuclear physics**, and **clean backend design** <br>
 > Gamer at heart — because even developers need respawn time 🎮 <br>

+> I love understanding how the universe works—from neutron stars to microservices. <br>
+> I believe every problem can be solved with logic, curiosity, and a good coffee.

 ## about me

 ```